 Any team wishing to file a protest may do so by submitting their request in writing, along with $250.00 (Cash) to the Arena hospitality desk, within one hour of the incident occurring, to allow adequate time to deal with it.
 A grievance committee will meet to deal with any protests.
 If the protest is upheld, the $250.00 will be returned.
 NO GAME PROTESTS INVOLVING REFEREE JUDGMENT will be accepted.
 THE REFEREE’S DECISION SHALL BE FINAL.

 Ringette Canada and Ringette BC game suspension rules apply.
 Good sportsmanship will be stressed throughout the tournament.
 ANY team accumulating more than 30 penalty minutes in any one game, shall see the head or acting coach suspended for the next tournament game.
-(No grievance accepted).
+(No grievances will be accepted).
 A match penalty will automatically result in the suspension from all subsequent tournament games.
 Any coach who is suspended by Ringette BC is prohibited from participating in any on-ice activities.
-Any team staff member who removes his/her team from the playing area during a game and does not return within the guidelines of the current Rule Book shall forfeit the game and be suspended immediately, and shall remain so until the league or Ringette BC makes a ruling.
-Should a team use illegal team staff during any game, they will default the game.
+Any team staff member who removes his/her team from the playing area during a game and does not return within the guidelines of the current Ringette Canada Rule Book shall forfeit the game and be suspended immediately, and shall remain so until the league or Ringette BC makes a ruling.
+Should a team use illegal team staff during any game, they will forfeit the game.